SenecalJF/NightLife/README.md

 # NightLife
-This app lets you analyse your sleep
+This app analyse your sleep by checking for your movement